Idara-e-Shariah: Functions

 Idara-e Shariah also guides the Muslim community during elections.
 It normally issues appeals and statements indicating their voting preferences to their followers at election time.

 Idara-e-Sharia at Firangi Mahali, Lucknow proposed to inform Muslims in Uttar Pradesh to keep preparations for the documents required for the National Register of Citizens (NRC).

 Skill Development training

 Idara-e-Sharia Khajur Banna in Patna was selected by the Ministry of Minority Affairs, Govt. of India to provide skill development training center.

+Leadership

+Branches

+In March 2014, The Government of Jharkhand had approved opening of 8 Darul Ifta under Idara-e-Shariah in the State.